 - Help your garden by improving the fertility of your soil

 - Save water by helping the soil hold moisture

-- Benefit the environment by recycling valuable organic resources and extending the life of our landfill sites
+- extending the life of our landfill sites

 Collection points are currently suspended due to the coronavirus pandemic.

+If you are struggling to take garden waste to the recycling centre we can collect it for you for a small fee.
 This service is for household garden waste only.
-No plastic waste, soil, rubble or branches over 10cm (4 inches) in diameter.
+We won't collect plastic waste, soil, rubble or branches over 10cm (4 inches) in diameter.

 - When is my bin collected?

 - What can I do with bulky waste?